 - Follow sleep center protocols related to the sleep study.

-- Explain the procedure and orients the patient for either in center or Home Sleep Apnea Testing (HSAT).
+- Explain the procedure and orient the patient for either in center or Home Sleep Apnea Testing (HSAT).

 - Apply electrodes and sensors according to accepted published standards.